-Potential criminal action and other emergencies on campus should be reported directly by any student, employee, or faculty member to the Department of Safety & Security by dialing the internal intercom telephone Extension 48063, "48174" for Operator (NYCPM Telephone Switchboard Operator), 48182 (24X7) or any security officer.
+Potential criminal action and other emergencies on campus should be reported directly by any student, employee, or faculty member to the Department of Safety & Security by dialing the internal intercom telephone Extension 8063, "O" for Operator (NYCPM Telephone Switchboard Operator) or any security officer.
 The Operator is fully trained in matters of Safety & Security and operationally is designated as the Central Security Dispatcher.

-Upon receipt of a call, security officers are dispatched immediately, via cellular devices and overhead page, to the site of the complaint for summary investigation.
+Upon receipt of a call, security officers are dispatched immediately, via portable devices-(cellular) transmitters, to the site of the complaint for summary investigation.
 Should details warrant, the NYC Police Department, Emergency Medical Services or the appropriate agency will be notified.
-Escorts to precinct provided by the Director.

-Incidents are reportable occurrences that are recorded in the NYCPM Annual Security Report and inhouse documents.
+Incidents are reportable occurrences that are recorded in the NYCPM Annual Security Report.
 The following are considered reportable occurrences, but not limited to: